Rupesh707/Data-Science-Wage-Prediction/README.md

 ## Models Used

-Comparisons were made with a different model to find the most suitable Mean Absolute Error (MAE).
+Comparisons were made with different models to find the most suitable Mean Absolute Error (MAE).
 From the below models, Random Forest model outclassed the rest.

 *	**Random Forest** : MAE = 14.90